 Search Form Style is a feature that is included in the base plugin of Store Locator Plus for WordPress and is available under Store Locator Plus for all levels of the MySLP service.
 Premier members on WPSLP and Enterprise Level users for MySLP will have multiple options for the Search Form Style.

 The Power Add On for the self managed plug-in, or the Professional Level or higher of the MYSLP SaaS subscriptions include basic search and results reports.
-When Power is installed you will see a new Report tab on the Store Locator Plus admin pages.
+When enabled you will see a new Report tab on the Store Locator Plus admin pages.
 This tab is where you can view and generate locator search reports.
 See what visitors are searching for and what results are being returned.

 A shortcode is a special label inside of square brackets that is used within WordPress pages and posts to display the output from a plugin.
 You place a shortcode within the text of your page or post and the plugin will “do it’s magic”.

-Premier subscribers or MYSLP Enterprise level subscribers will see the following features under the Store Locator Plus Experience / Search Panel.
+Premier subscribers or MYSLP Enterprise level subscribers will see the following features under the Store Locator Plus Settings / Search Panel.

 Show Address Guess

 If checked, replace the address the customer typed into the address box with what Google thought they meant.
-This feature is very useful when they are browsing incognito or the location sensor is not activated.
+This feature is useful if your site visitor is browsing “incognito: or the location sensor is not activated.

 Country Influences Guess

-When checked , uses the selected Country Map Domain to influence how Google returns the location based on what they think the user meant when entering a search address.
+When checked , SLP uses the selected Country Map Domain to influence how Google returns the location based on what they think the user meant when entering a search address.
 Google returns the most searched locations based on an algorithm.
 This feature is coded to redirect the returned location based on your location data points.